Franz Barten

-Career
+Early life and career

 Barten was born on 26 January 1912 in Saarbrücken in the Rhine Province within the German Empire.
 Following flight training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was transferred to the 2.
 Staffel (2nd squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) on 1 July 1939.
 At the time, the Staffel was commanded by Oberleutnant Hannes Trautloft and subordinated to I. Gruppe (1st group) of JG 77 which was based at Breslau-Schöngarten.

 World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 In preparation for the invasion in end-August 1939, I. Gruppe of JG 77, to which the 2.
 Staffel was subordinated, had been moved from Breslau-Schöngarten to an airfield at Juliusburg, present-day Dobroszyce.
 The Gruppe operated over the left flank of Army Group South, supporting the 8th Army advance into Poland.
 Its main task was flying combat air patrols but had relatively little enemy contact.
+During the Battle of France, JG 77 was subordinated to I. Fliegerkorps (1st Air Corps) which was part of Luftflotte 3.
+I. Gruppe supported the 4th Army on the right wing of Army Group A during the attack on the Low Countries and France.

 On 25 August 1940, I. Gruppe of JG 77 relocated from Wyk auf Föhr to Marquise located near the English Channel to fight in the Battle of Britain.
 Barten claimed his first aerial victory on 14 September.
 That day, I. Gruppe flew a combat air patrol in the area of Tonbridge.
 On this mission, the Gruppe claimed five aerial victories, including a Hawker Hurricane by Barten, for the loss of two of their own.
 On 17 October, I. Gruppe flew a mission over southeastern England and to London.
 That day, Barten claimed two Hurricanes shot down.
 On 21 November, I. Gruppe of JG 77 was redesignated and became the IV.
 Gruppe of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 Consequently, Barten became a member of 11.
 Staffel of JG 51.
 On 7 December, the Gruppe was withdrawn from the English Channel, relocating to Mannheim-Sandhofen Airfield for a period of rest and replenishment.
 On 9 February 1941, IV.
 Gruppe returned to France, then based at an airfield near Le Touquet.
-There, Barten claimed a Spitfire fighter shot down on 15 April southeast of Boulogne.
+There, Barten claimed a Supermarine Spitfire fighter shot down on 15 April southeast of Boulogne.